 Bulbs* are awesome – in both senses of the word.
 The flowers are, “Like, totally awesome, dude!”
 And the whole concept of bulbs, and how they grow, flower, then retreat underground until next year – instill in me a sense of awe.
 A walk in our Southwestern wilderness in spring is a real treat, as the tiny purple flowers of dichelostemma peek out shyly from among boulders, or the golden globes of mariposa lily delight the eye.
 Not just the Southwest – many cultivated bulbs are originally from deserts around the world, and so make a wonderful addition to our Southwestern gardens.

 Like the title says, now is the time to order bulbs for planting now and into October.
-(Spring wildflowers too, but that is another blog.)
+(Spring wildflowers too, but that can be found on Jacquelines blog – here.)
 Growing bulbs in the Southwest depends on four factors.
 Incidentally, never, ever, ever! collect any native bulbs from the wild.
 Some species are threatened or endangered.
 Illegal collection further threatens populations and could lead to their extinction.

 Try some bulbs — any bulbs — this year.
 Add some more next October.
 That way, if the first group didn’t survive over the summer, you will have something in their stead.
 If they did survive, great!
 Think of the bulbs that don’t over-summer as a bulbous bouquet.
 They graced your life for a while, and brought pleasure while they lasted.
 Perhaps that is all any of us can aspire to.